 Being accused of homicide in Glendale, MO is a serious issue.
 It’s vital to know what actions to take after being questioned, arrested, or indicted.
 Our knowledgeable homicide legal team in Glendale, MO suggests the following steps:

-- Keep Quiet: When police advise you that “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, believe them.
-Making an ill-timed statement during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
+- Keep Quiet: When police say “Anything you say can and will be used against you in a court of law” while reading you your Miranda rights, believe them.
+Saying the wrong thing during investigations could potentially change the outcome of your case and give prosecutors ample material to prove guilt.
 It’s essential to have a skilled criminal defense lawyer in Glendale, MO who can help you navigate this situation and articulate your side appropriately.

 St. Louis County Resources